demisto/content/Packs/SplunkPy/Integrations/SplunkPy/SplunkPy_description.md

 ### Incident Mirroring
-**NOTE: This feature is available from Cortex XSOAR version 6.0.0**
+**NOTE: This feature is available from Cortex XSOAR version 6.0.0** **NOTE: This feature is supported by Splunk Enterprise Security only**

 You can enable incident mirroring between Cortex XSOAR incidents and Splunk Notables.
 To setup the mirroring follow these instructions: